ayeressian/dbgrapher-old/README.md

 # DB Grapher

-WIP.
 Designer for relational databases.
+The beta version can be viewed [here](https://dbgrapher.com).
 For now it has a support for SQLite and PostgreSQL.

 It uses [db-viewer-component](https://github.com/ayeressian/db-viewer-component) web component to render designer view.
 It's intended to be used by desktop computer.